 Networking is a buzzword that is widely talked about today.
 But what does it mean and where do you begin?
-To enhance your networking skills, the answer lies in establishing rapport.
+To build your networking skills, the answer lies in establishing rapport.
 Building trust and establishing strong communication through rapport is vital for forming meaningful and productive relationships.
 As a seasoned recruiter, where relationship-building is a crucial aspect of the job, I’ve honed the art of rapport-building over time.
 Though, it’s a journey that requires constant evolution.
-In this article, I aim to share some tips on how to network though building rapport, as well as some additional suggestions to get you off to a strong start.
+In this article, I aim to share some tips for networking though building rapport, as well as some additional suggestions to get you off to a strong start.

 - Share personal anecdotes or experiences.
 Ask about similar experiences the other person may have had, such as visiting a city or visiting a certain destination.